Israeli military opens five criminal investigations into Gaza war conduct

 More than 2,100 Palestinians, most of them civilians, were killed in seven weeks of fighting, according to the Gaza health ministry.
 Sixty-seven Israeli soldiers and six civilians in Israel were killed.

-Hamas, which is regarded by the West as a terrorist organisation and drew international condemnation of its rocket strikes against Israeli civilians, called the internal Israeli investigations worthless.
+Hamas, which is regarded by the West as a terrorist organization and drew international condemnation of its rocket strikes against Israeli civilians, called the internal Israeli investigations worthless.

 Israel launched its Gaza offensive on July 8 with the declared aim of halting the cross-border rocket salvoes by Hamas, the dominant militant group in the enclave.